mhslinks/mhslinks.github.io/README.md

 Anyone can feel free to contribute to MHS Links, whether it be the addition of new links or new emails. **Note that the emails are automatically sorted**, so there is no need to manually sort it in the CSV.

-For most people, the easiest way is to privately message me over a medium such as Facebook.
+For most people, the easiest way is to privately message an IT Executive over a medium such as Facebook.
 If you know the ropes of `git` and GitHub, please send a pull request or make an issue.